Alfred-Wei-1/Wei_Sewer/README.md

-# Wei_Sewer
+# Chuanning Wei's Master Thesis Matlab Code
- Chuanning Wei's Master Thesis Git Repo
+I introduce the parts associated to the Matlab Code.